fliptheweb/motion-ui-design/README.md

 * [Animating Your UX (Rachel Nabors)](https://futureinsights-1.wistia.com/medias/k62k980uo7) (video)

 ## Podcasts
-* [Motion and meaning](http://motionandmeaning.io/) – A podcast about motion for digital designers brought to you by Val Head and Cennydd Bowles.
+* [Motion and meaning](http://motionandmeaning.io/) – A podcast about motion for digital designers brought to you by @valhead and Cennydd Bowles.

 ## Subscriptions
 * [The UI Animation Newsletter](http://valhead.com/newsletter/)